MicahParks/ipcoin/README.md

 ## How does it work?

 ipcoin is a simple web app.
-Every hour, each IP address in existance gets 1 ipcoin.
+Every hour, every IP address in existance gets 1 ipcoin.
 You can transfer ipcoins between IP addresses and publish comments.
 All transfers and comments are public and published alongside the IP address that made them.